Menkli/malaria_risk/README.md

 Before running the scripts, make sure to follow these requirements:

 - Place the file `acled_credentials.R` in the root folder.
+- Place the file `copernicus_credentials.R`in the root folder.
 - Store the file `hexagonify.R` in the root folder.
 - Use filenames beginning with "acc_" for accessing data from the web.
 - Use filenames beginning with "ana_" for performing data manipulation and analysis tasks.